aguado-romina/Eat-Da-Burger/README.md

      - **devoured**: a boolean.//DONE

-3. Still in the `db` folder, create a `seeds.sql` file. //DONE In this file, write insert queries to populate the `burgers` table with at least three entries.
+3. Still in the `db` folder, create a `seeds.sql` file. //DONE In this file, write insert queries to populate the `burgers` table with at least three entries.//DONE

-4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line
+4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line//NOT SURE IF DID IT CORRECTLY, I JUST OPENED WORKBENCH AND RUN THE DB FROM THERE

 5. Now you're going to run these SQL files.

    - Make sure you're in the `db` folder of your app.

-   - Start MySQL command line tool and login: `mysql -u root -p`.
+   - Start MySQL command line tool and login: `mysql -u root -p`.//DONE

    - With the `mysql>` command line tool running, enter the command `source schema.sql`.
-This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.
+This will run your schema file and all of the queries in it -- in other words, you'll be creating your database.//GOT ERROR ERROR 1007 (HY000): Can't create database 'burgers_db'; database exists - ERROR 1050 (42S01): Table 'burgers' already exists

-   - Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.
+   - Now insert the entries you defined in `seeds.sql` by running the file: `source seeds.sql`.//DONE GOT QUERY OK

-   - Close out of the MySQL command line tool: `exit`.
+   - Close out of the MySQL command line tool: `exit`.//DONE GOT BYE

 #### Config Setup